Q: What is the I Ching?

 *Whincup, Gregory : Rediscovering the I Ching, 1996

-Wilhelm, Richard: I Ching, translated by Cary Baynes, 1950, includes Ten WIngs.
-A classic translation.
+Wilhelm, Richard: I Ching, translated by Cary Baynes, 1950.
+Includes Ten WIngs.
+Considered the English “classic” translation.

-Q: What makes a decent I Ching translation or interpretation?
+Q: What makes a good I Ching translation (or interpretation)?

 Q: Where can I learn more about the I Ching?